6 Ways to Fix All in One WP Migration Import Export Stuck

 However, like any other software tool, the plugin can run into issues, with one of the most common being the import process getting stuck.

-Import stuck issues can be frustrating, especially if you have a large website or are on a tight schedule.
+Importing stuck issues can be frustrating, especially if you have a large website or are on a tight schedule.

 If you’re experiencing import-stuck issues with the plugin, don’t worry.